 Once when I was married I went out in the yard.

 It was the night of the Winter Solstice and well below zero.

 The stars were so close they burned my cheeks!

 I must have gone into a trance, I started shouting something about the Walls of Jericho

 My wife thought she heard a lion roaring under the chinaberry trees.

-She came outside and caught me with my hands raised up to the sky.
+She came outside, caught me with my hands raised up to the sky

-She asked me what I was doing but I didn’t know
+and she asked me what I was doing.
+But I didn’t know.

 in peoples’ eyes and say, ‘I see Jesus Christ in you.’